panea-catalin/ethereum/documentation/documentation.md

 ### 1. Set Up a Local Ethereum Node

 First, you'll need a local Ethereum node to deploy your contract to.
-You can use tools like **Anvil**, which is included with Foundry, or **Ganache**.
+You can use a tool like **Anvil**, which is included with Foundry.

 #### Using Anvil (Recommended with Foundry)